SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 TS=
 (
-    ("agreement$" OR "directive*" OR "framework$" OR "governance" OR "initiative$" OR "instrument$" OR "law$" OR "legal*" OR "legislat*" OR "plan"  OR "policy" OR "policies" OR "principle$" OR "program*" OR "regulat*" OR "rule" OR "rules" OR "statute*" OR "strateg*" OR "treaty" OR "treaties") NEAR/5
+    ("agreement$" OR "convention" OR "directive*" OR "framework$" OR "governance" OR "initiative$" OR "instrument$" OR "law$" OR "legal*" OR "legislat*" OR "plan"  OR "policy" OR "policies" OR "principle$" OR "program*" OR "ratification" OR "regulat*" OR "rule" OR "rules" OR "statute*" OR "strateg*" OR "treaty" OR "treaties") NEAR/5
             ("GEWE" OR